bcgov/indy-email-verification/README.md

 ### Param Files

-Navigate to the openshift folder and view the existing param files.Go into email-verification-agent-deploy.param and email-verification-service-deploy.param and uncomment
+Navigate to the openshift folder and view the existing param files.
+Go into email-verification-agent-deploy.param and email-verification-service-deploy.param and uncomment
 `# NAMESPACE_NAME=myproject`
 and set it to whatever your project namespace is, in this case the namespace is 4a9599.
 `NAMESPACE_NAME=4a9599`